Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions

 \subsection{RKHSs as Spaces of Smooth Functions}

 The choice of kernel $k$ represents one's knowledge about the unknown function $f$.
 For example, if $k$ is the linear kernel, then $\mathscr{N}_k(\Omega)$ is the space of all linear functions (see \citealt[Chapter 7]{BerlinetThomas-Agnan04} for more details).
-In the present paper, we consider the Mat\'ern class of kernels because the RKHSs that they induce consist of functions that possess a prescribed smoothness property, determined by a parameter $\nu>0$.
+In the present paper, we consider the Mat\'ern class of kernels because the RKHSs that they induce consist of functions that possess a prescribed smoothness property,\footnote{This smoothness property leads to a strong connection between RKHSs associated with Mat\'ern kernels and Sobolev spaces.
+Other classes of kernels, such as the Wendland class and its generalization \citep{bevilacqua2019estimation}, also exhibit similar properties.
+Our theoretical results can be extended to accommodate these classes of kernels.} determined by a parameter $\nu>0$.

 The Mat\'ern kernel of smoothness $\nu$ is defined as $k(\BFx,\tilde{\BFx}) = \Psi(\BFx-\tilde{\BFx})$, where

 where $\ell>0$, $\mathsf{\Gamma}(\cdot)$ is the gamma function, and $\mathsf{K}_{\nu}(\cdot)$ is the modified Bessel function of the second kind of order $\nu$.
 In practice, $\nu$ is often taken as a half-integer, that is, $\nu=p+1/2$ for some nonnegative integer $p$.
 In this case, $\Psi(\BFx)$ can be expressed in terms of elementary functions: